TheDreamLabUK/logseqSpringThing/docs/client/state.md

 Invalid settings are rejected with error messages.

 ## State Immutability

+The application uses immutability patterns to prevent unexpected state changes, primarily facilitated by the `immer` middleware in Zustand.

 The application uses immutability patterns to prevent unexpected state changes: